palantir/terraform-provider-palantir-foundry/docs/resources/marking.md

 ### Optional

 - `description` (String) Description of the Marking.
 - `initial_role_assignments` (Set of Object) The initial set of Role Assignments to be applied when creating the Marking.
-Any changes to this field after Marking creation will not be applied; instead, use the marking_role_assignments resource to manage Role Assignments. (see [below for nested schema](#nestedatt--initial_role_assignments))
+Any changes to this field after Marking creation will not be applied; instead, use the marking_role_assignments resource to manage Role Assignments.
+The following Roles can be assigned to a Marking:
+ - ADMINISTER: The user can add and remove members from the Marking, update Marking Role Assignments, and change Marking metadata.
+ - DECLASSIFY: The user can remove the Marking from resources in the platform and stop the propagation of the Marking during a transform.
+ - USE: The user can apply the Marking to resources in the platform. (see [below for nested schema](#nestedatt--initial_role_assignments))

 ### Read-Only